 Almost 20,000 people work in optical technologies – one of Germany's twelve key technologies – in Bavaria today.
-Between 2005 and 2008 alone, the production volume of the sector in Germany rose from EUR 16.3 billion to EUR 23.1 billion – an average growth of 12.2 per cent per year.
+Between 2005 and 2014, the production volume of the sector in Germany rose from EUR 16.3 billion to EUR 29.4 billion – a total growth of 80.3 per cent.
 Bavaria's share of this production is over 50 per cent in the lighting technology, information technology and communications technology sectors, and around 25 per cent in medical technology and life science.

 Bavaria's photonics sector is making waves in many key fields.
 These include laser technology, optical production and optical design, as well as optical measuring and sensor technology, lighting, and optical information and communications technology.
 Photonics is also very significant in the field of biophotonics/life science.
 This shows how incredibly diverse the sector is in Bavaria.
 Key international players such as Ficosa subsidiary Adasens Automotive, Agfa-Gevaert HealthCare, Sill Optik, Osram Opto Semiconductors, Menlo Systems and Toptica Photonics all have sites here.
 The Munich-Augsburg area, Erlangen-Nuremberg and Regensburg are the regional focuses of optical technologies in Bavaria.